chenxinfeng4/multiview_ball_calib/README.md

 # Multiview Ball Calibration
 Here is a python + opencv toolbox that can help you calibrate your multi-camera extrinsic parameters.
-All 2D and 3D position data are `numpy array` based, so the calibration and reconstruction would be fast.
+All 2D and 3D position data are `numpy array` based.

 ![ball move](src_images/ball_move.gif)
 ![bundle ajust](src_images/bundle_adjust.jpg)